What to know about sinkholes after a Pennsylvania woman may have disappeared into one

-Authorities fear a grandmother in western Pennsylvania who disappeared while looking for her cat may have been swallowed by a sinkhole.
+Authorities fear a woman in western Pennsylvania who disappeared while looking for her cat may have been swallowed by a sinkhole.

 Here are some things to know about sinkholes: